When was the last time you moved your body—not as a way to get somewhere, or to lose weight, or to do chores but because it made you feel good?

 I’ve realised my self-love has sprouted from feeling connected and grateful with my body and my self.
 We spend our entire lives in our bodies—it’s the most tangible part of our identity and it allows us to intimately interact with the world and its inhabitants.
 However, it’s also saddening that we spend the majority of our days only using our bodies, but not honouring them, not giving them what they deserve.

-Movement has allowed me to feel abundant in my body—abundant in resilience, in creativity, in peace.
+Movement, whether at the gym, outside, or just in my room, has allowed me to feel abundant in my body—abundant in resilience, in creativity, in peace.

 So I ask you again: When was the last time you moved your body because it made you feel good?